metadatadriven/H2QMCLZZT_ADaM_TFL/README.md

 # Domino Data Lab ADaM and TFL repository

-This repo contains ADaM and TFL code for the Domino clinical trial demo.
+This repo contains ADaM and TFL code for the Domino clinical trial demo

 # Directory structure